Nonadiabatic Wave-Packet Dynamics: Nonadiabatic Metric, Quantum Geometry, and Gravitational Analogy: Formalism

 Berry connections have far-reaching manifestations in different aspects of the electronic properties, including density of states, polarization, magnetization, and anomalous transport~\cite{xiao2010berry}.
 By modifying the Berry connections, the nonadiabatic effects introduce corrections to those broad processes.
 Since $\bar{\Lambda}^{n0}$ in Eq.~\eqref{eq:Lambda_decompose1} has two contributions from the temporal variation and spatial gradient of the Hamiltonian, the modification to the Berry connection also has two contributions

 The dynamic correction proportional to $\dot{\tau}$ is the energy-gap weighted quantum metric in the parameter space of $\xi^i$ and $\tau$

 It originates from the dynamical variation of the Hamiltonian induced by either time-dependent electromagnetic fields or coherent excitations, such as coherent phonons or magnons.
 The momentum-space Berry connection is closely related to the electric polarization and anomalous velocity.
 Thus, the dynamically varying Hamiltonian indicates a correction to the polarization and transport that is proportional to $\dot{\tau}$.
 For instance, when $\tau$ corresponds to the phonon coordinate, an oscillating dipole proportional to the phonon velocity instead of the phonon displacement can be induced.
-The real-space Berry connection plays the role of an effective vector potential of electrons.
-The curl and temporal variation of the vector potential generate effective magnetic and electric fields.
-Thus, this term indicates a way to generate emergent electro-magnetic fields using dynamically varying parameters.
-This generalize the emergent electromagnetic induction in helical-spin magnets~\cite{nagaosa2019emergent, yokouchi2020emergent} into a more general setting.

 The second term is

 It originates from the interband mixing induced by the gradient correction, which is a static potential.
 Examples of the gradient correction are static magnetic field, electric field gradient, spin textures, and lattice dislocations.
 This term is closely tied to the electric polarization, electric transport, and emergent magnetic fields induced by those inhomogeneities.